San Antonio, Texas·Community College·Official program page ↗

 How is the HSRT different from the TEAS or HESI?

-The TEAS and HESI test academic content knowledge — science, math, reading, and English.
-The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
+The TEAS and HESI test academic content knowledge, science, math, reading, and English.
+The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, deductive reasoning, and numeracy.
 No science or medical knowledge is required.
-Palo Alto College uses the HSRT because reasoning ability — not background knowledge — predicts success in Dental Hygiene AAS programs.
+Palo Alto College uses the HSRT because reasoning ability, not background knowledge, predicts success in Dental Hygiene AAS programs.

 How long does it take to prepare for the HSRT for Palo Alto College?